 A new water saving option is the dual-flush toilet.
 Conversion kits for adjustable handle flushes can be purchased from True Value or Ace Hardware stores.
-These special handles will save the average household about 30 gallons a day by flushing less water for liquids than solids.
+These special handles will save the average household about 30 galsummer.
+It also works as well in the winter by minimizing heat loss.